 Preferences on a Sushi Restaurant

-To point out below, these are my preferences I use when looking for a sushi restaurant of my choice.
+To point out below, these are the preferences I use when looking for a sushi restaurant of my choice.
 You do not necessarily have to follow this, but consider it yours, too.

 - I do not want to pay for high-end food unless it is my anniversary or something special like my son or daughter graduation.